shiyu3169/Networking/Project_5/README.md

 ## Future Work
 In the future, we would like to improve maping IPs to nearby replica servers based on both geolocation and active measurements.

-## Work Seperation
-We separate our work into DNS and HTTP.
-Zhongxi is working on DNS part as well as CDN functions like maping IPs to nearby replica servers.
-Also Zhongxi finishes deploy|run|stop CDN scripts Shiyu is responsible for HTTP part and cache handling